Sereza7/gridsplitter/README.txt

-Welcome to gridSplicer's documentation!
+Welcome to gridSplitter's documentation!
 ============================================

 Concept
 =================

-The gridSplicer is written to cleanly cut input features.
+The gridSplitter is written to cleanly cut input features.
 It is a wrapper for gdalogr/cliprasterbymasklayer and qgis:intersection.
 It takes the extent of the input data, divides it by a number of pieces and saves those pieces to an output directory and subdirectories.
 It aims to be functional in any coordinate reference system and with any number of pieces (or tiles).
 It saves its outputs in .TIF and .shp, respectively.